 Why is this the case?
 There are a number of factors.
 For one thing, we already mentioned that some people think of migraines as an adult condition.
 Thus, when kids complain of a headache, migraine is rarely expected.
 The other factor is that kids may not know how to explain symptoms properly.
 For example, when you were ten did you know the difference between a tension headache and the throbbing that comes along with a migraine?
 Could you explain nausea or dizziness?
 This makes it important for doctors to rely on a combination of family history and good communication to understand any accompanying symptoms.

 Think about how many kids are your child’s classes at school.
 If classrooms average 20-30 kids, then that means 2-3 kids in each class probably get migraines.
 That’s an astonishing number.
-In fact, it is only just slightly less than the 12% of adults who are suffering from migraines.
+In fact, it is only just slightly less than the 12% of adult migraineurs.
 The jump in the number of children who have migraines occurs around puberty.
 Before that time, the average is more like 5%.

-The majority of adults who suffer from migraines experienced the first episode before age 12.
+The majority of adult migraineurs experienced the first episode before age 12.
 In fact, the earliest age that migraines have been reported at is 1.5 years of age.
 Some researchers are currently trying to find a suspected link between migraines and colic.
 This research may end up showing that infant migraines are more common than we may suspect.